UPDATE 1-Saudi bourse will be ready for inflows after MSCI EM inclusion, stocks rally

 MSCI added China shares to its emerging markets benchmark this month but inflows have so far fallen short of expectations.
 Fears of a China-U.S. trade war partly eclipsed the much-hyped addition of the world’s second-largest equity market by capitalization.

-Inflows to Saudi Arabia could, however, be bolstered further by the listing of state oil giant Saudi Aramco (IPO-ARMO.SE), which is expected to be the world’s largest publicly-traded company.
+Inflows to Saudi Arabia could, however, be bolstered further by the listing of state oil giant Saudi Aramco IPO-ARMO.SE, which is expected to be the world’s largest publicly-traded company.
 The timing of the initial public offering is uncertain, although next year is considered more likely.

 “The expected increase in foreign flows will be extremely supportive of the investment environment, especially in the run up to an expected IPO of Saudi Aramco,” said Salah Shamma of Franklin Templeton.